zchochul/AliceO2/README.md

 6.  `FemtoUtils.h` -> `AliFemtoUtils.h`
 7.  `PWGCF/DataModel/FemtoDerived.h` -> `AliFemtoDerived.h`

-All of the codes listed above are changed and added to our directory ;)
+All of the codes listed above are changed and added to our directory ;) (for now codes are only available on this repository, I haven't tested them yet)